nilearn/nilearn/doc/changes/latest.rst

 - Fix bug that would prevent loading the confounds of a gifti file in actual fmriprep datasets (:gh:`3819` by `Rémi Gau`_).

-- Fix bug that prevented using that dataframes as input for second level GLM when computing contrasts (:gh:`3879` by `Rémi Gau`_).
+- Fix bug that prevented using dataframes as input for second level GLM when computing contrasts (:gh:`3879` by `Rémi Gau`_).

 - Fix bug in :func:`~glm.first_level.first_level_from_bids` that returned no confound files if the corresponding bold files contained derivatives BIDS entities (:gh:`3742` by `Rémi Gau`_).